NTD-Modelling-Consortium/ntd-model-sch/README.md

 #### Developer install

-Developers wiching to contribute can install the package in "editable" mode, in order to make changes to the source code available in the environment right away:
+Developers wishing to contribute can install the package in "editable" mode, in order to make changes to the source code available in the environment right away: